 Brands I am aware of but don’t recommend

-Panda, Freecat/Bliss, Proline, Mutian, Ruby, Atlas, Hero, Cotton, Pine, Miner, Slayer, Kitty Care, HuaHua, Tian Xing.
+Panda, Ruby, Atlas, Hero, Cotton, Pine, Miner, Slayer, Kitty Care, HuaHua, Tian Xing.
 These are brands that I have seen supplied by some in the USA.
 Some are identical with the different names.
 None are considered Tier 1 by the HK group.
 Some like Freecat have done more harm than good.
 Panda has no independent testing (that I am aware) and may be a decent brand but they have plagiarized FIP Warriors by calling their FB group “FIP Warriors USA”.
 Many people are confused by this.

 My position on Oral forms of GS